Anaheim Dog Bite Lawyers

 The Common Causes Of Dog Bite Injuries

-- Fear and anxiety
+- Fear and anxiety.

-- Startle response
+- Startle response.

-- Self-defense
+- Self-defense.

-- Protectiveness or resource guarding
+- Protectiveness or resource guarding.

-- Pain
+- Pain.

-- Abuse and neglect
+- Abuse and neglect.

-- Lack of socialization and training
+- Lack of socialization and training.

-- Excessive playfulness
+- Excessive playfulness.

-- Provocation
+- Provocation.

-- Illness
+- Illness.

-It’s important to understand the causes of dog bites so that owners and others can take preventative measures.
+It’s important to understand the causes of dog bites so that owners and others can take preventive measures.
 After all, dogs are animals and can’t verbally communicate their discomfort or pain.
 They may resort to biting when they feel threatened or distressed.

 Most Common Injuries Resulting From Dog Bites